publishpress/PublishPress-Future/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+= Install from within WordPress =

+1. Go to Plugins > Add New in your WordPress admin.
+2. Search for "PublishPress Future".
+3. Click Install Now, then Activate.

+= Install manually =

-1. Unzip the plugin contents to the `/wp-content/plugins/post-expirator/` directory
+1. Unzip the plugin contents to the `/wp-content/plugins/post-expirator/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+= After activating =

+Open a post and look for the Future panel in the right sidebar to set your first action date.
+To apply an action to a whole post type by default, go to Settings > PublishPress Future > Defaults.

+This plugin requires WP-Cron to be working on your host, because each scheduled change is a cron event.
+See the FAQ below.

 == Screenshots ==